WPD searching for missing 1-year-old, concerned for welfare

-WICHITA, Kan (KSNW) — Wichita Police are searching for a one-year-old child, saying they’re concerned for the child’s welfare.
+WICHITA, Kan.
+(KSNW) — Wichita police are searching for a 1-year-old girl, saying they’re concerned for the child’s welfare.

-WPD is looking for Kamryn Nordman, 1, and James Nordman, 41, after the child’s mother arrived home and said her daughter and boyfriend had been gone for several hours.
+WPD is looking for Kamryn Nordman and 41-year-old James Nordman after the child’s mother arrived home and said her daughter and boyfriend had been gone for several hours.

-Police were first called to a report of domestic violence at 12:20 a.m., Wednesday, in the 1000 block of South Christine.
+Police were first called to a domestic violence report at 12:20 a.m.
+Wednesday in the 1000 block of S. Christine.

 Authorities say the woman reported James was at home with their child while she was away.
 When she arrived home, James and Kamryn were gone.